Privacy Policy

 5.3 To Ensure Security and Prevent Abuse

-Monitoring authentication attempts and detecting unauthorized access; enforcing rate limiting and IP-based protective mechanisms; maintaining structured audit and security logs; investigating suspicious or anomalous activity; and protecting system integrity and infrastructure stability.
+Monitoring authentication attempts (including LinkedIn OAuth and email-based login) and detecting unauthorized access; enforcing rate limiting and IP-based protective mechanisms; enforcing account lockout policies after repeated failed login attempts; validating one-time invitation tokens and preventing token reuse; maintaining structured audit and security logs; investigating suspicious or anomalous activity; and protecting system integrity and infrastructure stability.

 5.4 To Improve and Monitor System Performance

-Analyzing usage patterns and feature engagement; monitoring classification accuracy trends and escalation rates; evaluating infrastructure health and operational reliability; and conducting internal analytics for quality improvement.
+Analyzing usage patterns and feature engagement; monitoring classification accuracy trends, escalation rates, and ELENA Consultation outcomes; evaluating infrastructure health and operational reliability; and conducting internal analytics for quality improvement.

-Sending registration confirmations and onboarding communications; delivering password reset or account-related notifications; sending service updates and security alerts; responding to contact requests and support inquiries; and sending optional informational communications where permitted.
+Sending registration confirmations and OTP delivery emails; delivering onboarding communications; delivering account-related notifications; sending service updates and security alerts; sending engineer and expert invitation emails (when You initiate such invitations); sending confirmation emails to invited reviewers after they submit a response; delivering final-report emails when You request them; responding to contact requests and support inquiries; and sending optional informational communications where permitted.

 5.6 To Comply with Legal and Regulatory Requirements